SCAC Presidents' Trophy

 The Presidents' Trophy is displayed for one year on the campus of the school with the combined men's and women's athletics program that accumulates the highest points total in the all-sports race.

 The system used for distributing Presidents' Trophy points awards those points based off an institution's finish at the conference championship event.
 Points are awarded from the bottom up in increments of five for each place, with a last place finish in any officially recognized conference sport worth five points.
-A member institution must declare and sponsor the sport as varsity status with the NCAA to particiapte and score in any conference championship.
+A member institution must declare and sponsor the sport as varsity status with the NCAA to participate and score in any conference championship.

 SCAC Presidents' Trophy - Archived Year-by-Year Results